Always use x86 emulators (or x86_64 for testing 64-bit APKs). Although arm emulators exist, they are so slow that they are not worth your time.

 The test runner will set up and tear down the emulator on each invocation.
 To manage emulator lifetime independently, use

-NOTE: You'll first need to install the emulator configuration you intend to use:
+Install the emulator configuration you intend to use.

 $ tools/android/avd/avd.py install \ --avd-config tools/android/avd/proto/generic_android28.textpb